 - The MFS Automatic Exchange Plan enables you to dollar-cost average from any MFS fund into any of the MFS 529 Savings Plan investment options

-- Contributions and earnings can be reallocated among MFS fund options once a year, or upon a beneficiary change
+- Contributions and earnings can be reallocated among MFS fund options twice a year, or upon a beneficiary change

 - $25 annual account fee; waived for accounts with assets of $25,000 or more, as well as for Oregon residents

 - The person who establishes the account retains control over the assets

 - The person who establishes the account may choose to change the beneficiary